mattermost/docs/source/overview/architecture.rst

 Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Proxy increases security, performance and the ability to monitor traffic connecting to Mattermost:
+A proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
+Mattermost recommends using a proxy in front of Mattermost to increase security, performance, and the ability to monitor and shape traffic connecting to Mattermost:

-- **Security**: The proxy manages Secure Socket Layer (TLS/SSL) encryption and sets the policy on how network traffic will be routed to the Mattermost server.
+- **Security**: A proxy server can manage Secure Socket Layer (TLS/SSL) encryption and set policy on how network traffic will be routed to the Mattermost server.
-- **Performance**: In a high availability configuration, the proxy balances network load across multiple Mattermost servers for optimized performance.
-A hardware proxy with dedicated devices for processing SSL encryption and decryption can also increase performance.
+- **Performance**: In a high availability configuration the proxy server balances network load across multiple Mattermost servers for optimized performance.
+A hardware proxy with dedicated devices for processing SSL encryption and decryption can also be used to increase performance.
-- **Monitoring**: The proxy monitors traffic, such as requests and connection statistics, and records audit logs for file uploads and downloads.
+- **Monitoring**: A proxy server can monitor connection traffic and record the traffic in standard audit logs that common monitoring tools like Kibana and Splunk can consume and report on.
+Some of the events that can be captured include file uploads and downloads which are not tracked by the Mattermost Server logging process.

+Mattermost provides documentation and support for the `NGINX proxy <https://www.nginx.com/>`_.
+For informaton on how to install and configure NGINX for your environment see `our guide <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_.
+Mattermost also unofficially supports other proxies including `Apache 2 <https://docs.mattermost.com/install/config-apache2.html>`_.

 .. image:: ../images/architecture_with_proxy.png